Jaada Lawrence-Green: Personal life

-Lawrence-Green was born on July 26, 1997, in Birmingham, United Kingdom and is of Jamaican descent.
+Lawrence-Green was born on 26 July 1997 in Birmingham, England and is of Jamaican descent.

 Career

 Lawrence-Green has worked on stage, television, and film.
 In 1998, at one years old Lawrence-Green signed as a child model who showcased in numerous commercials and campaigns for clients including Boots, Benetton and Avery Labels.
 Since then, Lawrence-Green has continued to appear in various commercials and campaigns for companies including Google Play, Calor Gas, Ickle Bubba and Kenwood.

 Lawrence-Green trained at Brit Youth Theatre School and Identity School of Acting.
 She began her acting career performing in theatre productions, with a stage debut in Footloose the musical in 2009.
-Lawrence-Green was cast as the lead character Diamond Bradley in The Shadows of Death, the critically acclaimed crime series released on Investigation Discovery, Kimberly Woodruff, wife of American rapper Ice Cube in Breaking the Band, Cheerleader in Urban Myths and guest starred as Marnie Dawson in television medical series Holby City.
+Lawrence-Green was cast as the lead character Diamond Bradley in The Shadows of Death, a crime series released on Investigation Discovery; Kimberly Woodruff, wife of American rapper Ice Cube in Breaking the Band; Cheerleader in Urban Myths; and guest starred as Marnie Dawson in television medical series Holby City.
 Lawrence-Green also starred as a double in Marvel's Black Widow for the character of Lerato.

 In 2011, aged 13, Lawrence-Green discovered an interest in pop music.
 Lawrence-Green showcased her musical talent performing live at concerts and releasing original pop songs including "Rock It" in 2011, "Summertime" in 2012 and "Jump" in 2013 as a solo music artist named "Miss J".
 "Miss J" featured in various magazines including Urban Teen magazine, Just Kids Magazine and Starbound Magazine.
 Her music also featured on numerous radio stations including BBC radio, Alive radio and Off the Chart Radio.

+As of 2024, Lawrence-Green’s career continues to grow with achievements across multiple creative fields.
+She has featured in numerous commercials for brands including Skechers, Porsche, Nando's, Amazon, and Starbucks, showcasing her range and presence.
+On screen, she recently portrayed Hazel Gordy in Breaking the Band: The Jackson 5 on Reelz.